How to Transfer Your Google Drive to Another Account in 2024

 If your Google Drive is not provided by an organization, the only way to transfer ownership of all files is to copy the files to another account.
 Use one of the methods outlined above to transfer your Google Drive to another account.

-You can transfer your Google Drive contents to another account in 3 different ways, but only one of these options is fully automated.
+You can transfer your Google Drive content to another account in 3 different ways, but only one of these options is fully automated.

 Use VaultMe if you want to transfer the entire Google Drive contents to another account, avoid any manual work, preserve the structure of the copied account, and receive predictable results.